skttl/konstrukt-documentation/getting-started/installation.md

 {% hint style="info" %}
 **When do i need a license?**

-You only need to install a license when you are ready to go live.

 Konstrukt is fully functional during development, and whilst it is hosted on a local server (`localhost` or `.local` domains).

-You can also host a staging site on a `*.azurewebsite.net` or `*.umbraco.io` domain without the need of a license.

-Hosting on any other public domains without a license will be limited to a maximum of 20 orders.
+Hosting on any public domains will require a valid license.

 If you require an unrestricted staging environment, all licenses support two methods of allowing this: